maevadevs/Go-Developer-Advanced/03-Composite-Types/readme.md

 data := []int{1, 2, 3, 4, 5}
 ```

-- If you do not know the slice values but have an idea of how large the slice with be, use `make()`
+- If you do not know the slice values but have an idea of how large the slice will be, use `make()`
   - If using slice as a buffer: *Specify a non-zero length*
   - If you know the exact size needed: *Specify the length and index into the slice to set the values*
   - In other situations: *Zero length and specify the capacity*